-Once the file is on your computer, store the message to your backup files as well as a portable hard drive for safe keeping
+Once it’s stored to the Cloud, you can download it to your computer and save the message to your backup files, as well as a portable hard drive for safe keeping.

-You can turn it into an MP3 (we’ll cover this one in a minute)
+You can turn the message into an MP3 (we’ll cover this one in a minute)

 Or you can call your cellphone carrier and ask them how to download a voice mail from your particular phone.